 Our recommendations for caring for your new camera housing.

 - If diving from a boat always have someone hand you the housing when you are in the water.
 Do not jump into the water holding the housing as the impact of the water hitting the housing can jar and rattle the camera inside the housing.
 Special care is required with DSLR housings.
 Depending on how the port is installed on to the housing body, jumping into the water could knock the port off the housing!
+It's ideal to keep the dome cover on while passing the housing, especially in a swift current.

 - Conversely, when you're getting out of the water, always hand the housing to someone in the boat.
 Make sure they place the housing in a safe place out of the sun while you get back on board.